 Yes, I’m a junkie.

 There were days where I thought I’d never make it as a writer.
-Days where I wanted to spit on my routine and just stay in bed, pitying myself.
+Days where I wanted to stay in bed, pitying myself.

 Those days are over.

 Because of all the amazing people who made it work, and who share it.
-Their example and encouragement is what took my life to the next level.
+Their example and encouragement took me to the next level.

-Their blogs are a constant resource of inspiration, ideas, information and fun that takes my life to higher grounds.
-Daily.
+Their creativity blogs are a constant resource of inspiration, ideas, information and fun that takes my life to higher grounds.

 They are my dose of daily inspiration, and I know that all creatives need one (or more).